 Ensure that your brand strategy does not focus on CPM or impressions, but entails a detailed description of your audience’s intent.
-Demographics don’t cut it anymore: include targeting based on behavior, past brand interaction, intent, and timing.
-It is much more efficient to build and promote your brand among a qualified audience, than to scatter your brand impressions across large, generic parts of your population.
+Demographics don’t cut it anymore: include targeting based on behaviour, past brand interaction, intent, and timing.
+It is much more efficient to build and promote your brand among a qualified audience than to scatter your brand impressions across large, generic parts of your population.

 Excuses to run branding campaigns in generic media channels

-Many brand strategies are centered around brand promotion and brand advertising.
-That makes sense from the perspective of a brand agency, because design and advertising is their bread and butter.
-But brand promotion usually isn’t most effective use of a budget to generate leads or sales.
+Many brand strategies are centred around brand promotion and brand advertising.
+That makes sense from the perspective of a brand agency because design and advertising are their bread and butter.
+But brand promotion usually isn’t the most effective use of a budget to generate leads or sales.

 Have a good look at your brand strategy and check if it has a valid reason for spending all that money.
 If your brand strategy very broad and based on any of the following “excuses”, think again.
 Will this really help your organization to make more money?
 If needed, create a business case to see if you’re using the right KPIs and if the audience is significantly more likely to purchase your products or services.